Ditio-Linjeforeningen/ditio-nettside-hugo/content/arrangementer/example.md

 ---
 # Front Matter
 author: "Example Author"     # Author, can also be used for location for the event?
 title: "Example"
+description: "Example desc." # In  header in html, for search engines etc.
-slug: "Example"             #Shortening the URL
+slug: "Examp"              #Shortening the URL
 date: 2025-06-08T13:56:12+02:00
-description: "Example description"
 summary: "Example summary"   # Summary that is shown on the event page, overridden by "<!--more-->" in the post
 draft: false                 # True --> Hidden from the list, still created, still linkable
 expiryDate: 2025-07-15       # Hides the post if site is built after this date
 publishDate: 2025-06-08      # Hides the post if site is built before this date
 weight:                      # Used for ordering, Heavier further down, if no weight the heaviest, based on date
 toc: true                    # Shows table of content for the post
 ---

 ## Example event